Last Updated: July 17, 2021

 In office workers, the 12 months prevalence of neck pain is at a shocking 45.5%, which speaks to the poor posture and ergonomic setups of most office space. .
-Some important ergonomic considerations to prevent neck pain include proper monitor height set up, picking a good ergonomic chair with adequate neck support, and frequent ergonomic exercises between work sessions.
+Some important ergonomic considerations to prevent neck pain include proper monitor height set up, picking a good ergonomic chair with an adjustable headrest, and frequent ergonomic exercises between work sessions.

 10. Obese individuals have a higher chance of developing neck pain.